lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - conspire to instigate violent coups against alpha males ([Jensen, Call & Tomasello, 2007](https://www.researchgate.net/publication/6193257_Chimpanzees_Are_Vengeful_but_not_Spiteful))
 - understand justice and fairness, with a similar level of prosociality as human toddlers ([Proctor *et al.*, 2013](https://www.pnas.org/doi/10.1073/pnas.1222132110))
 - easily pass the 'mirror test' (recognise themself in the mirror and use it to groom themselves - easily observed at zoos)
-- rescue nonrelated group members who are in mortal danger e.g. drowning in deep water ([Fouts & Mills, 1997](https://www.google.co.uk/books/edition/Next_of_Kin/7kN9AAAAMAAJ?hl=en)).
+- rescue nonrelated group members who are in mortal danger e.g. drowning in deep water ([Fouts & Mills, 1997](https://www.google.co.uk/books/edition/Next_of_Kin/7kN9AAAAMAAJ?hl=en))
+- perform worse at easier tasks and better at harder tasks when being watched by people than when alone, as if they were feeling the pressure/anxiety to perform in front of an audience (reputation management) ([Lin, Muramatsu & Yamamoto, 2024](https://www.cell.com/iscience/fulltext/S2589-0042(24)02416-7))
+- dance for fun and to attract males ([Coy, Caspar & Patel-Grosz, 2025](https://pubmed.ncbi.nlm.nih.gov/39365409/))
+- point at things to tell group mates who haven't seen something before, demonstrating theory of mind ([Townrow & Krupenye, 2025](https://www.pnas.org/doi/10.1073/pnas.2412450122))

 Primates also have complex language capabilities:

 - Gelada vocalisations follow fundamental linguistic rules of grammar called Zipf's law and Menzerath's law ([Gustison *et al.*, 2016](https://www.pnas.org/doi/10.1073/pnas.1522072113))
 - Campbell's monkeys and panins both use syntax and grammar ([Ouattara, Alban & Klaus, 2009](https://pubmed.ncbi.nlm.nih.gov/20007377/))
+- Marmosets in groups call to each other with specific sounds, as if they have names ([Oren *et al.*, 2024](https://www.science.org/doi/10.1126/science.adp3757)).
 - Chimpanzees and human toddlers have a ~90\% overlap in 'innate' gestures ([Kersken *et al.*, 2019](https://link.springer.com/article/10.1007/s10071-018-1213-z))
+- Chimpanzees have unique gestures within families, a necessary precondition for inventing *de novo* language ([van Boekholt *et al.*, 2024](https://link.springer.com/article/10.1007/s10071-024-01904-3))
+- Bonobos combine vocalisations in non-trivial ways to create new meanings ([Berthet, Surbeck & Townsend, 2025](https://www.science.org/doi/10.1126/science.adv1170))

 Many of these behaviours were at one point (even recently) thought to be the unique characteristic of humans that sets us apart, but in fact they are merely differences in degree rather than kind.